vkhitrin/cosmicding/README.md

 cosmicding is currently under heavy development, and is not distributed outside of source code.

 The initial release is expected to support macOS and Linux platforms.

-### Future

-Things to consider:

-- [Application] "Move" (Delete from origin, and re-create on destination) bookmarks between accounts.

 ## Thanks